hstreamdb/docs/docs/en/release_notes/HStreamDB.md

   maximum number of unacknowledged records allowed.
-When the amount of unacked records reaches the maximum setting, the server will stop sending records to consumers, which can avoid the accumulation of unacked records impacting the performance of the server and consumers.
+When the amount of unacked records reaches the maximum setting, the server will stop sending records to consumers, which can avoid the accumulation of unacked records impacting the server's and consumers' performance.
 We suggest users adjust the option based on the consumption performance of their application.
 - Add `backlogDuration` option in Streams: the option determines how long HStreamDB will store the data in the stream.
 The data will be deleted and become inaccessible when it exceeds the time set.